 The Cross and the Means of Mortification

-The great object of our faith and love is Christ as portrayed in the gospel.
-Only as we gaze on the glory of the Lord in the gospel are we transformed by the Spirit (2 Corinthians 3:18).
+The great object of our faith and love is Christ, as portrayed in the gospel.
+Only as we gaze on the glory of the Lord in the gospel are we transformed by the Spirit (2nd Corinthians 3:18).
 We do this as we:

-- When you meditate on the mercy and compassion of Christ, the mighty Maker who died in your place.
+- Meditate on the mercy and compassion of Christ, the mighty Maker who died in your place.

-- When you remember that your ransom was purchased at the price of his precious blood.
+- Remember that your ransom was purchased at the price of His precious blood.

-- When you consider the cost of the gifts you have received through the cross—wisdom, righteousness, holiness, sonship, redemption, and future resurrection to glory forever.
+- Consider the cost of the gifts you have received through the cross—wisdom, righteousness, holiness, sonship, redemption, and future resurrection to glory forever.

-- When you reflect on the salvation and safety that your Brother, your Captain, and your King has secured for you.
+- Reflect on the salvation and safety that your Brother, Captain, and King has secured for you.

-- When you realize that God is more satisfied with Jesus’ obedience than he was grieved by your sins.
+- Realize that God is more satisfied with Jesus’ obedience than He was grieved by your sins.

-- When you ponder the pain and the shame of the scourging and scoffing, the spitting and mocking, the crown of thorns and the nails in his hands, and all the cruel wounds he received on your behalf.
+- Ponder the pain and the shame of the scourging and scoffing, the spitting and mocking, the crown of thorns and the nails in His hands, and all the cruel wounds He received on your behalf.

-- When you understand that you are not only acquitted but accepted as fully righteous in God’s sight, perfect in the eyes of the law, because the full measure of divine wrath was poured out on Jesus for you, and his obedience has been counted as yours.
+- Understand that you are not only acquitted, but accepted as fully righteous in God’s sight, perfect in the eyes of the law, because the full measure of divine wrath was poured out on Jesus for you, and His obedience has been counted as yours.

-- When your heart is filled with the glories of his triumph over Satan, sin, and death.
+- Allow our hearts to be filled with the glories of His triumph over Satan, sin, and death.

-…then you will discover that the stranglehold of sin on your heart has grown weaker, that sin is less alluring, and that your fallen desires have been displaced by desires for God, his glory, and his grace.
+- Allow our affections to be captured anew by the self-sacrificing love of the Lord and Lover of our souls; then we will discover that the stranglehold of sin on our hearts has grown weaker, that sin is less alluring, and that our fallen desires have been displaced by desires for God, His glory, and His grace.

 My sin, oh, the bliss of this glorious thought!